ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 * [Fail over to the replication site](/docs/vpc?topic=vpc-file-storage-failover&interface=ui) - The read/writes from the source file share are paused and a final copy of the file share data is pulled into the replica share.
 The replica share becomes read/write accessible, and a reverse replication relationship is established.
 The original source file share now becomes the replica share and set to read-only.
 It then begins pulling data from the new source file share.

    If the original site is unavailable, the replica share site pauses reads and writes, and pulls the final copy of the source file share's data.
-The service assumes that it's a disaster recovery situation and breaks the replication process, to bring the replica share online as soon as possible.
+The service assumes that it's a disaster recovery situation and breaks the replication process to bring the replica share online as soon as possible.
 In this case, you most likely need to manually reconcile the state in your application, then set up new replication.

-Removing the replication relationship or failing over to the replica does not occur when another operation is being performed on the source or replica file share (for example, the file share size is being expanded).
+Removing the replication relationship or failing over to the replica does not occur when another operation is being performed on the source or replica file share.
+(An example of such an operation is expanding the file share size.)
 The split or failover operations remains pending until the other operation completes.
 {: note}

 ## Scenarios for using replication
 {: #fs-replication-scenarios}

-Replication allows you to provide a way to address disaster recovery concerns of your file shares.
+You can use replication to address disaster recovery concerns.
 Replication addresses these scenarios:

 * Disaster Recovery from an application failure.

-   In this scenario, an application that you're running has failed.
+   In this scenario, the application that you are running fails.
 The data is unaffected, but the application is not operational.
 You can perform a failover, where the data is quiesced and sent to another zone.
 The virtual server instances in that zone can be configured to take over the operation of the application while the primary servers are repaired.

 * Disaster Recovery due to Cloud infrastructure failure.